1800 861 272

 We know swift payment is vital to you.

-It’s not compulsory, but when you submit an invoice to a plan manager or the National Disability Insurance Agency (NDIA), including the right line item code can push the claim through much faster.
+It’s not compulsory, but when you submit an invoice to a plan manager or the National Disability Insurance Agency (NDIA), including the right line item code can push the claim through faster.
 But more importantly, the NDIA has rules and requirements around line items that, if not adhered to, could cause an invoice to be declined.

 The anatomy of a line item